-- Provides ongoing \$10 million General Fund for the Human Trafficking Victim Assistance Program. - Provides an additional \$152.3 million to improve the state's emergency response and preparedness capabilities including the following: - \$60 million General Fund to be deposited into the State Emergency Telephone Number Account (SETNA) to continue improving the 9-1-1 system, specifically to upgrade the California Public Safety Microwave Network from an analog system to a digital system. - \$1 million to SETNA to support the implementation and ongoing workload associated with emergency communications coordination and First Responder Network Authority broadband network services.
+- Provides ongoing \$10 million General Fund for the Human Trafficking Victim Assistance Program. - Provides an additional \$152.3 million to improve the state's emergency response and preparedness capabilities including the following: - \$60 million General Fund to be deposited into the State Emergency Telephone Number Account (SETNA) to continue improving the 9-1-1 system, specifically to upgrade the California Public Safety Microwave Network from an analog system to a digital system. - \$1 million to SETNA to support the implementation and ongoing workload associated with emergency communications coordination and First Responder Network Authority broadband network services. - \$16.3 million General Fund to finish the build out of the California Early Earthquake Warning System. - \$25 million General Fund for Mutual Aid Assistance for pre-positioning of existing OES and local government resources. - \$50 million General Fund to immediately begin a comprehensive, statewide education campaign on disaster preparedness and safety, focusing on community engagement and public education in high risk areas. - Provides \$26.61 million and \$874,000 Federal Trust Fund for Disaster Preparedness and Response, including mission tasking. - Provides \$75 million General Fund to improve resiliency of the state's critical infrastructure in response to investor-owned utility-led Public Safety Power Shutdown actions.

-- \$16.3 million General Fund to finish the build out of the California Early Earthquake Warning System. - \$25 million General Fund for Mutual Aid Assistance for pre-positioning of existing OES and local government resources. - \$50 million General Fund to immediately begin a comprehensive, statewide education campaign on disaster preparedness and safety, focusing on community engagement and public education in high risk areas. - Provides \$25 million for Disaster Preparedness and Response. - Provides \$75 million General Fund to improve resiliency of the state's critical infrastructure in response to investor-owned utility-led Public Safety Power Shutdown actions. - Provides \$28.75 million General Fund to the California Disaster Assistance Act, increasing the total funding to \$82.6 million, to repair, restore, or replace public real property damaged or destroyed by a disaster and to reimburse local government costs. - Provides \$59.5 million General Fund over five years to develop and implement the California Interoperable Public Safety Radio System. - Provides \$15 million General Fund augmentation for the California State Nonprofit Security Grant Program which provides support for security enhancements to nonprofit organizations that are at high risk of a terrorist attack. - Extends the liquidation period for local entities to expend funds from Proposition 1B, the liquidation period to complete the deployment 12 Type 1 Fire Engines and two Incident Support Vehicles, and the liquidation period to complete the procurement and installation process of the Early Earthquake Warning System. - Includes one-time \$10 million General Fund to support local communities impacted by the Camp Fire. - Provides \$1 million to develop and administer a grant program related to the federal STOP School Violence Act of 2018. - Provides \$2.2 million General Fund to exercise the lease purchase option for OES to acquire the18,000 square foot Fire Apparatus Maintenance Shop and General Purpose Warehouse in Sacramento.

-- Increases the Federal Trust Fund Authority to \$110 million for increases in the Hazard Mitigation Grant Program and the Violence of Crimes Act grants. - Provides \$1.52 million to provide for the acquisition phase of the Relocation of Red Mountain Communications Site project.
+- Provides \$28.75 million General Fund to the California Disaster Assistance Act, increasing the total funding to \$82.6 million, to repair, restore, or replace public real property damaged or destroyed by a disaster and to reimburse local government costs. - Provides \$59.5 million General Fund over five years to develop and implement the California Interoperable Public Safety Radio System. - Provides \$15 million General Fund augmentation for the California State Nonprofit Security Grant Program which provides support for security enhancements to nonprofit organizations that are at high risk of a terrorist attack. - Extends the liquidation period for local entities to expend funds from Proposition 1B, the liquidation period to complete the deployment 12 Type 1 Fire Engines and two Incident Support Vehicles, and the liquidation period to complete the procurement and installation process of the Early Earthquake Warning System. - Includes one-time \$10 million General Fund to support local communities impacted by the Camp Fire. - Provides \$1 million to develop and administer a grant program related to the federal STOP School Violence Act of 2018. - Provides \$2.2 million General Fund to exercise the lease purchase option for OES to acquire the18,000 square foot Fire Apparatus Maintenance Shop and General Purpose Warehouse in Sacramento. - Increases the Federal Trust Fund Authority to \$110 million for increases in the Hazard Mitigation Grant Program and the Violence of Crimes Act grants. - Provides \$1.52 million General Fund to provide for the acquisition phase of the Relocation of Red Mountain Communications Site project. - Provides \$5 million General Fund annually for the next three fiscal years to the Internet Crimes Against Children Taskforce. - Provides \$2.5 million General Fund for the City of San Jose's Emergency Operations Center and \$3 million for their Fire Training Center. - Provides \$550,000 General Fund for the City of Campbell's Emergency Operations Center. - Provides \$500,000 General Fund for the City of Lodi's cybersecurity upgrade. - Provides \$1 million General Fund for deferred maintenance.